-- How can music be expressed through movement? - How can movement and music represent other cultures? - How can we create a new work using music, movement, and cultural traditions as inspiration? - In what ways can we work as a team to develop problem-solving skills? - What is the purpose of folktales?
+- How can music be expressed through movement? - In what ways can movement be a tool for self-expression? - How can props be utilized to fulfill the intent of choreography in a performance? - How can we create a new work using a poem as inspiration? - In what ways can we work as a team to develop problem-solving skills?

-- Work as a team to complete a common goal. - Communicate with their peers in a positive and productive manner. - Participate in teamwork activities. - Create a performance piece based on a folktale. - Perform their piece as a team incorporating aspects of music and movement. - Provide positive critique to classmates to improve their performances.
+- work as a team to create a common goal. - communicate with peers in a positive and productive manner. - participate in teamwork activities. - perform movement to music with and without props. - work as a team to create new choreography to music with props. - create a performance based on a poem using instruments and/or movement.

+- provide positive critique to classmates to improve performances. - edit and improve performances based on critique.